-Jane Chen knew that, for her infant warmer to save lives, moms would need to be the evangelists for the device.
-But she had no idea that one of the world’s most famous moms—Beyoncé—would be the one to help her pilot the product in 10 countries.
+Jane Chen knew that, for her low-cost baby incubator to save lives, moms would need to love it.
+But she had no idea that one of the world’s most famous moms—Beyoncé—would become one of her biggest supporters.

-Last week, Beyoncé announced a $125,000 donation to Embrace Innovations, Chen’s organization that designed and distributes her infant warmer, a low-cost alternative to the incubator that looks like a tiny sleeping bag.
-The donation will fund pilot testing of the device in Ethiopia, Ghana, Kenya, Malawi, Mali, Nigeria, Rwanda, Senegal, Tanzania and Uganda, and could help 1,900 underweight babies who, without it, might not live.
-This donation—which Beyoncé announced at an anniversary party for Gucci’s Chime for Change—was the domino effect of Chen stepping on to the TEDWomen 2013 stage.
+Last week, Beyoncé announced a $125,000 donation to Embrace Innovations, Chen’s organization that makes the low-cost infant warmer, which looks like a tiny sleeping bag.
+The donation will fund testing of the device in Ethiopia, Ghana, Kenya, Malawi, Mali, Nigeria, Rwanda, Senegal, Tanzania and Uganda — and could help 1,900 underweight babies survive and thrive.
+This donation, announced at an anniversary party for Gucci’s Chime for Change, was the domino effect of Chen stepping on to the TEDWomen 2013 stage.

-Chen, a TED Fellow, went back to the drawing board, getting extensive input from mothers this time.
-They simplified the directions, making them understandable even for people who can’t read.
+Chen went back to the drawing board, getting more input from mothers this time.
+The team simplified the directions, making them easy even for people who can’t read.
 They also rebuilt the temperature gauge on the device, after noticing that some caregivers, assuming that Western medicine was too extreme, were setting the temperature too low to work.
-As a result of this observation, they swapped out the ability to choose the temperature and instead opted for a green ready-to-use light.
+As a result of this observation, they swapped out the temperature dial, and replaced it with a green ready-to-use light.
 Another design tweak allows a mother more skin-to-skin contact with her baby.

 After presenting this reframing at TEDWomen, Chen was approached by Robert Triefus, chief marketing officer of Gucci, and Susan Chokachi, Gucci’s senior vice president of marketing and communications.“They told me they had taken a trip to Malawi with UNICEF and seen the desperate need for incubators firsthand,” says Chen.
 “They were interested in helping Embrace in some capacity.”